chef-boneyard/chef-client/README.md

 Use the recipes as described above to configure your systems to run Chef as a service via cron / scheduled task or one of the service management systems supported by the recipes.

 The `chef-client::config` recipe is only _required_ with init style `init` (default setting for the attribute on debian/redhat family platforms, because the init script doesn't include the `pid_file` option which is set in the config.

+If you wish to accept the [Chef license](https://docs.chef.io/chef_license.html) before upgrading to Chef 15 you must use the `chef-client::config` recipe or set the `chef_license` value in your config manually.
+See [Accepting the Chef license](https://docs.chef.io/chef_license_accept.html) for more details or other ways to accept the license.

 The config recipe is used to dynamically generate the `/etc/chef/client.rb` config file.
 The template walks all attributes in `node['chef_client']['config']` and writes them out as key:value pairs.
 The key should be the configuration directive.
 For example, the following attributes (in a role):